Revealed: The cost of water-related injuries

-Almost $40 million has been forked out by ACC for new water-related injuries in the Bay of Plenty in the past seven years.
+Close to $40 million has been forked out by ACC for new water-related injuries in the Bay of Plenty over the past seven years.

-That's the amount — excluding GST — the Crown entity has paid for 20,282 new claims in the region between July 2015 and the end of September last year.
+That's the amount - excluding GST - the Crown entity has paid out for 20,282 new claims in the region between July 2015 and the end of September 2021.

-Beach injuries were also common in the Bay of Plenty, with nearly 4000 new ACC claims made between 2018 and September 30 last year.
+Lake injuries were also common in the Bay of Plenty, with just shy of 800 claims over a four year period between 2018 and September 2021.

 ACC - the Accident Compensation Corporation - helps prevent injuries but also helps New Zealanders and visitors on the road to recovery after an accident.

-ACC injury prevention programme leader James Whitaker said research showed most injuries were predictable and could be stopped.
+ACC injury prevention programme leader James Whitaker says research shows most injuries aren't random but are predictable and can be stopped.

 The entity receives around 5000 claims a day across the board.
-That's about two million claims costing more than $4 billion annually.
+That's about two million claims each year and costs more than $4 billion annually.

 "We want people to avoid injury and keep themselves and their whānau safe," Whitaker said.